dlueth/qoopido.js/README.md

 General Usage
 ---------------------------
 See source code for any options that may be passed.
 Any dependencies are mentioned in the top comment block as "@require".

+### Base
+This is the most basic class that every other class extends.
+It provides the object inheritance/extension mechanism of qoopido.js.
+Every class that extends "base" has two methods

+ - extend (to extend that particular class)
+ - create (to get an instance of that class)

+ If "create" is called on a class both "extend" and "create" will be undefined to prohibit extension/creation from an already instanciated class.

 Dependencies